hexdump0815/imagebuilder/systems/chromebook_x86_uefi/doc/apollo-and-gemini-lake-chromebooks.md

 standard chromebook bootloader and did some experiments partially documented
 here: https://github.com/hexdump0815/coreboot-cb-rw-uefi-payload

-this procedure should work at least for all or at least most of the newer devices, but maybe even for all apollo and gemini lake chromebooks. the good thing about it is that it is nearly risk free as it only writes to some of the overwritable regions of the bootloader flash (the so called rw region) and it is kind of impossible to brick a chromebook this way, i.e. even if it does not work in the end, the chromebook should still boot fine to chromeos afterwards.
+this procedure should work for all or at least most of the newer devices, but maybe even for all apollo and gemini lake chromebooks. the good thing about it is that it is nearly risk free as it only writes to some of the overwritable regions of the bootloader flash (the so called rw region) and it is kind of impossible to brick a chromebook this way, i.e. even if it does not work in the end, the chromebook should still boot fine to chromeos afterwards by pressing ctrl-d on the white boot screen. it did not work though for me when trying to do it the apollo lake way described below for a skylake based chell chromebook. for a kabylake based eve chromebook it seems to have worked for at least one person - see: https://github.com/MrChromebox/firmware/issues/122

 this procedure assumes a well charged apollo or gemini lake chromebook with chromeos installed and the developer mode enabled and logged in as chronos